mre/swarm-demo/README.md

 To get an idea of the current cluster status, you can collect some metrics.
 For that you can start the metrics backend, which is completely independent from the application.
-You can start it with `docker-compose up` from the respective folder.
 You can enable and disable it at any time.

+Start it with `docker-compose up` from the respective folder.
+To make it work across hosts, also add the following entry to the /etc/hosts on cluster every machine:

+    127.0.0.1 influxdb

+Please adjust the IP to the host where InfluxDB is running.

 # Maintainers